hytechclub/web-201/FinalProject/FinalProject.md

 - There will be a defined schedule and order for each student to present
 - **If a student does not present a final project, they may not be able to move onto the next level of Hy-Tech Club**

-- Background about the idea behind the app
-- An overview of the app's functionality
-- An explanation of any new topics learned
-- A brief look into any relevant or interesting parts of the code

 ## Ideas
 This list of ideas is in no way comprehensive; feel free to go beyond and do something completely different!